 His determined spirit did not spring out of nowhere, his father Modesto Gomez was a dedicated family man along with his mother Matiana Gomez.
 Modesto dedicated 28 years of his life to the meat packing plant factory life in South Omaha, he was a hardworking immigrant from Zacatecas, Mexico.

-In his more rebellious era, Babe wound up going to Kearny Correctional Youth center because he stole a bike and then dismantled and buried the parts.
+In his rebellious era, Babe spent time at Kearny Correctional Youth center after getting into trouble.
 His parents decided that going to the correctional center would straighten him out and lead him down a better path.